-In 1 Corinthians 7:12 (Page 1789) Paul began to address the issue of a believer married to an unbeliever.
+In 1 Corinthians 7:12 Paul began to address the issue of a believer married to an unbeliever.
 First, Paul commanded believers to remain with their unbelieving spouses.
-This command fits perfectly with the teaching of Jesus in the Gospels not to divorce for any reason.43 Notice that the unbelieving spouse, in this case the wife, consents to live with her believing husband.44 So, just because you were saved while married to an unbeliever, you should not seek a divorce just because your spouse is an unbeliever.45 In 1 Corinthians 7:13 (Page 1789) Paul applied the same
+This command fits perfectly with the teaching of Jesus in the Gospels not to divorce for any reason.
+Notice that the unbelieving spouse, in this case the wife, consents to live with her believing husband.
+So, just because you were saved while married to an unbeliever, you should not seek a divorce just because your spouse is an unbeliever.
+In

-43 The Greek term for "divorce" ("ἀφιέτω") is the same root term Paul used for "divorce" in the previous verse.
+The Greek term for "divorce" ("ἀφιέτω") is the same root term Paul used for "divorce" in the previous verse.

-44 The Greek term for "consents" ("συνευδοκεί") literally means same good thoughts, or agrees.
+The Greek term for "consents" ("συνευδοκεῖ") literally means same good thoughts, or agrees.

-This passage stands in contrast to 2 Corinthians 6:14-18 (Page 1810), where Paul urges a believer to remain separate from an unbeliever, and to "COME OUT FROM THEIR MIDST AND BE SEPARATE."
-There, Paul commanded believers to avoid all bonds with unbelievers, especially to avoid being romantically involved with them.
+This passage stands in contrast to 2 Corinthians 6:14-18, where Paul urges a believer to remain separate from an unbeliever, and to "COME OUT FROM THEIR MIDST AND BE SEPARATE."
+There, Paul

-teaching to a woman married to an unbelieving husband, again showing that the marriage commands do not make distinctions between males and females, but God applied them without regard to gender.46
+1 Corinthians 7:13 Paul applied the same teaching to a woman married to an unbelieving husband, again showing that the marriage commands do not make distinctions between males and females, but God applied them without regard to gender.